theYeeti/pact-lang.org/docs/beginner/online-editor.md

 ## **Navigation Bar**

 You can locate the navigation bar at the top of the screen.
-It allows you to load your contract into the REPL, refresh the REPL, or to deploy the contract to a live network.
-It also shows the Pact version number and links to both the documentation and the Kadena homepage.
+It allows you to load your contract into the REPL, or to deploy the contract to a live network.
+It also shows the Pact version number and links to these tutorials, the Pact language documentation and the Kadena homepage.

 ![15-nav-bar](https://raw.githubusercontent.com/kadena-io/pact-lang.org/master/docs/assets/beginner-tutorials/pact-online-editor/15-nav-bar.jpeg?token=AJvlANJu27Imlf5sYx3UZKubP44Rxmgkks5ckyCXwA%3D%3D)

 ### **Load into REPL**

 Selecting “Load into REPL” loads text from the editor into the REPL and executes the commands.
 After selecting this button, you’ll also notice that it opens an interactive terminal you can use to run Pact commands.
 You’ll use this feature often when exploring the REPL later in this tutorial.

-### **Reset**

-There are times you may want to reset the REPL.
-You can clear commands you have run by selecting the reset button from the navigation bar.

 ### **Deploy**